Pilot quality and safety

 - Proactive—Taking a proactive and quality improvement approach to quality and safety, to identify and reduce risks and drive scalability and sustainability of the Pilot whilst ensuring safety in services.

-The quality and safety mechanisms that are in place for the pilots involve a range of targeted activities, including:
+The quality and safety mechanisms that are in place for the pilot involve a range of targeted activities, including:

 Evaluation

-Queensland Health has commissioned an external evaluation of both pilots, aligned to the Australian Institute of Health and Welfare dimensions of system performance: accessibility, continuity, effectiveness, efficiency and sustainability, appropriateness and safety.
+Queensland Health has commissioned an external evaluation of pilot services, aligned to the Australian Institute of Health and Welfare dimensions of system performance: accessibility, continuity, effectiveness, efficiency and sustainability, appropriateness and safety.

-The evaluations are being conducted by Deloitte in partnership with Griffith University academics and have received ethical approval through the Griffith University Human Research Ethics Committee.
+The evaluation is being conducted by Deloitte in partnership with Griffith University academics and has received ethical approval through the Griffith University Human Research Ethics Committee.

-The evaluations will use a mixed-methods approach to collecting and analysing data from a range of sources, including activity and administrative records and data collected from a range of stakeholders.
-These stakeholders include pharmacists, pharmacy owners, patients, other healthcare practitioners, and other relevant stakeholders (e.g. peak bodies, government, and consumer representative groups).
+The evaluation uses a mixed-methods approach to collecting and analysing data from a range of sources, including activity and administrative records and data collected from a range of stakeholders.
+These stakeholders include pharmacists, pharmacy owners, patients, other healthcare practitioners, and other relevant stakeholders (e.g. peak bodies, government and consumer representative groups).

 All data collected for evaluation purposes will be kept private and stored in secure online environments held by Deloitte and Griffith University.
 This information is only accessible to the evaluation team.

-For detailed information about the approach to evaluation and what information will be collected, please see the Pilot Evaluation Consent Information Sheet (PDF, 182kB).
+For detailed information about the approach to evaluation and what information will be collected, please see the Pilot Evaluation Consent Information Sheet (PDF, 199 KB).

-If you have questions about the evaluation of the pilots, please contact the evaluation team on email QCPSPPevaluation@deloitte.com.au or during business hours call (07) 3003 8230.
+If you have questions about the evaluation of the pilot, please contact the evaluation team on email QCPSPPevaluation@deloitte.com.au or during business hours call 07 3003 8230.